jintonic/geant4/README.md

 The shocking fact is that there is **NO** official guide for end users!
 This is understandable, because Geant4 is provided as a **toolkit** (individual Lego pieces), way more flexible than a specific **application** (a finished Lego model).
 Nevertheless, this is bad news for absolute beginners who need an executable application instead of a comprehensive but complicated toolkit.

 Is it possible to provide a compiled Geant4 application that can be double clicked and run for different simulations on different OS?
-It is possible but quit hard, because
+It is possible but quite hard, because

 - There is no way to include all existing, or to-be-constructed radiation detectors or shielding geometries into one program.
 Even end users must learn [how to model their own experimental setups](detector) if nobody else does that for them.
 - A [C++ program must be compiled](examples/cpp) on a specific OS to run on that system.
 A C++ program that is compiled on a Mac cannot be used on Windows or Linux.